alexwkleung/Electron-ESM-Vite/README.md

 When you run `npm run dev`, it will do the following steps:

 1. Compile TypeScript files (TSC) and other production files (Vite) into `out`.
 The main entry point for Electron needs to be compiled to `.js`.
 2. Launch Vite dev server.
 Vite will serve the root directory during development.
-Loaded files will be based on the non-compiled/bundled version (i.e., `.ts`)
+Loaded files will be based on the non-compiled/bundled version (i.e., `.ts`).
 3. Spawn Electron process in root directory and load Vite dev server URL in the browser window.
 4. Run `cli.js` to activate HMR.
 5. Renderer is **contextIsolated** and **unsanboxed** in order to execute **ESM** preload scripts.
 As the renderer is contextIsolated and unsandboxed, all preload scripts **must** have the `.mjs` extension.